-2.3 Determination of clear sky days
+3.2 Determination of clear sky days

-Cloud occurrence is an issue because no data is acquired under cloudy conditions in the TIR domain which is the most appropriate way to assess actual evaporation and soil moisture status at relevant space and time scales (Boulet et al., 2007; Hain et al., 2009).
+Cloud occurrence is an issue because no data is acquired under cloudy conditions in the TIR domain, which is the most appropriate way to assess actual evaporation and soil moisture status at relevant space and time scales (Boulet et al., 2007; Hain et al., 2009).
 Data availability depends therefore on both the overpass frequency (also referred to as revisit) and the cloud cover conditions.
-The extrapolation of ET from an instantaneous measurement to a daily value is computed for all clear sky-days, which correspond to days for which remotely sensed data could be available.
+The extrapolation of ET from an instantaneous measurement to a daily value is computed for all clear sky days, which correspond to days for which remotely sensed data could be available.

 To determine clear sky days for the different datasets, actual incoming solar radiation was compared to outputs of a theoretical clear sky radiation model.
-The com- bined Meeus (1999) and Bird and Hulstrom (1981) model (Fig. 1) was selected on the basis of the results obtained during the comparison of five models by Annear and Wells (2007).
+The combined Meeus (1999) and Bird and Hulstrom (1981) model (Fig. 3)

+was selected on the basis of the results obtained during the comparison of five models by Annear and Wells (2007).
 This empirical model incorporates different atmospheric transmissivity coefficients which can be adjusted for calibration.
-In this intercomparison, it was found that for both years of study the combined Meeus (1999) and Bird and Hulstrom (1981) model performed best based on mean error and RMS error.
-When the five models were calibrated to all of the clear sky data, the combined Meeus (1999) and Bird and

-Hulstrom (1981) model had the lowest RMS error for both the application period.
-A constant ratio between clear sky and extraterrestrial radiances, as proposed by the FAO method, was also calibrated and is shown in Fig. 1 to illustrate the clear sky radiation course during the year according to earth-sun geometry only.
+In this intercomparison, it was found that for both years (of study) the combined Meeus (1999) and Bird and Hulstrom (1981) model performed best.
+When the five models were calibrated to the entire clear sky dataset, the combined Meeus (1999) and Bird and Hulstrom (1981) model had the lowest Root Mean Square Error (RMSE).
+A constant ratio between clear sky and extraterrestrial radiances, as proposed by the FAO method, was also calibrated and is shown in Fig. 3 to illustrate the clear sky radiation course during the year according to earth-sun geometry only.

-The combined Meeus (1999) and Bird and Hulstrom (1981) model requires air tem- perature, $R{\rm atm}$ and relative humidity as inputs and the clear sky radiation is computed as the sum of a direct and a diffuse radiation components.
+The combined Meeus (1999) and Bird and Hulstrom (1981) model requires air temperature, atmospheric radiation and relative humidity as inputs and the clear sky radiation is computed as the sum of direct and diffuse radiation components.

 Clear sky days are selected on the basis of a critical value of the ratio between the incoming solar and the theoretical clear sky radiations.
-This threshold is not straight-forward to define.
-Based on the comparison of this ratio with a second proxy of cloudi-

-- ness, the ratio between the diffuse and the total Photosynthetically Active Radiation (PAR), measured in two amongst the three sites, it was established that if the observed radiation was higher than 85% of the computed clear sky radiation at a specific time corresponding to the choice of the time of the satellite overpass, the day could be defined as clear. - The days classified as clear according to this method were then compared with MODIS (Aqua) cloud mask products obtained at 01:30 p.m.
-The model applied at 01:30 p.m. produces matching errors with MODIS masks from 6.52 % to 11.72 % (depending on sites).
+This threshold is not straightforward to define.
+Based on the comparison of this ratio with a second proxy of cloudiness, the ratio between the diffuse and the total Photosynthetically Active Radiation (PAR), measured in two amongst the three sites, it was established that if the observed radiation was higher than 85 % of the computed clear sky radiation at a specific time corresponding to the choice of the time of the satellite overpass, the day could be defined as clear.

+The days classified as clear according to this method were then compared with MODIS (Aqua) cloud mask products obtained at 13:30 LT.
+The model applied at 13:30 LT produces matching errors with MODIS masks from 6.52 to 11.72 % (depending on sites).
 These errors are quite small.
 Therefore the model and the threshold were kept to select clear sky days for a satellite overpass at midday.
-One must note - that the number of clear sky days does not change significantly when the time of overpass varies from 10:00 a.m. to 02:00 p.m. which were also tested.
+One must note that the number of clear sky days does not change significantly when the time of overpass varies from 10:00 LT to 14:00 p.m.
+LT.
 This is in agreement with the work carried out by Lagouarde et al. (2012) for historical climatic data at five locations in France.

-The performances of the following methods were assessed on a large dataset, whose characteristics are presented in Table 1 and which included 11 years of data on 3 different sites with different climates and different crop types.
+The performances of the following methods were assessed on a large dataset, whose characteristics are presented in Table 2 and which included 11 yr of data on 3 different sites with different climates and different crop types.

-In total, both methods to reconstruct daily ET were tested on more than 1600 different $5$ days.
+In total, both methods to reconstruct daily ET were tested on data for more than 1600 different days.